The rush of tax season is wrapped up, and you can breathe a sigh of relief.

 You will choose the income source that best fits you and your current and future income needs.
 When you know your tax preparer income won’t last all year, you need to keep in touch with clients, find the best alternative income source, and be thoughtful in how you proceed.

-Learn How to Maximize Your Tax Preparer Salary in the Off-Season doing credit repair!
+Learn How to Maximize Your Salary as a Seasonal Tax Preparer doing credit repair!